-- Amortised cost (debt instruments); - Fair value through OCI with recycling of cumulative gains and losses upon derecognition into profit or loss (debt instruments).
-The Company did not have such items as at 31 December 2019 and 2018. - Fair value through OCI with no recycling of cumulative gains and losses upon derecognition into profit or loss (equity instruments).
-As at 2019 and 31 December 2018, the Company did not have such financial instruments; - Fair value through profit or loss.
-The Company did not have such items as at 31 December 2019 and 2018.
+• Amortised cost (debt instruments);

+• Fair value through other comprehensive income with recycling of cumulative gains and losses upon derecognition into profit or loss (debt instruments).
+The Company did not have such items as at 31 December 2020 and 2019.

+• Fair value through other comprehensive income with no recycling of cumulative gains and losses upon derecognition into profit or loss (equity instruments).
+As at 31 December 2020 and 2019, the Company did not have such financial instruments;

+• Fair value through profit or loss.
+The Company did not have such items as at 31 December 2020 and 2019.